Pharmacodynamics of spironolactone: Antimineralocorticoid activity

-Spironolactone inhibits the effects of mineralocorticoids, namely, aldosterone, by displacing them from MR in the cortical collecting duct of kidney nephrons.
-This decreases the reabsorption of sodium and water while limiting the excretion of potassium (A K+ sparing diuretic).
-The medication has a slightly delayed onset of action, and so it takes several days for diuresis to occur.
-This is because the MR is a nuclear receptor which works through regulating gene transcription and gene expression, in this case, to decrease the production and expression of ENaC and ROMK electrolyte channels in the distal nephrons.
+Spironolactone inhibits the effects of mineralocorticoids, namely, aldosterone, by displacing them from the mineralocorticoid receptor (MR) in the cortical collecting duct of kidney nephrons.
+This decreases the reabsorption of sodium and water while limiting the excretion of potassium.
+Hence, aldosterone antagonists are potassium (K+) sparing diuretics.
+The medication has a slightly delayed onset of action, and so it takes several days for diuresis to occur since the MR is a nuclear receptor which works through regulating gene transcription and gene expression.
+Therefore, the production and expression of ENaC and ROMK electrolyte channels in the distal nephrons, which give the drug its diuretic properties, has a delayed onset of action.
 In addition to direct antagonism of the MRs, the antimineralocorticoid effects of spironolactone may also in part be mediated by direct inactivation of 11β-hydroxylase and aldosterone synthase (18-hydroxylase), enzymes involved in the biosynthesis of mineralocorticoids.
-If levels of mineralocorticoids are decreased then there are lower circulating levels to compete with spironolactone to influence gene expression as mentioned above.
+If levels of mineralocorticoids are decreased, then there are lower circulating levels to compete with spironolactone to influence gene expression as mentioned above.
 The onset of action of the antimineralocorticoid effects of spironolactone is relatively slow, with the peak effect sometimes occurring 48 hours or more after the first dose.

-Canrenone is an antagonist of the MR similarly to spironolactone, but is slightly more potent in comparison.
-It has been determined that 7α-TMS accounts for around 80% of the potassium-sparing effect of spironolactone while canrenone accounts for the remaining approximate 10 to 25%.
-In accordance, 7α-TMS occurs at higher circulating concentrations than does canrenone in addition to having a higher relative affinity for the MR.
+Canrenone is an antagonist of the MR as is spironolactone, but it is slightly more potent in comparison.
+It has been determined that 7α-TMS accounts for around 80% of the potassium-sparing effect of spironolactone while canrenone accounts for the remaining approximately 10 to 25%.
+Accordingly, 7α-TMS occurs at higher circulating concentrations than does canrenone in addition to having a higher relative affinity for the MR.